-In case of absence from College, you should contact your Programme Manager (nicola.wilson@ucleeds.ac.uk)
+In case of absence from College, you should contact Katie King on 0113 216 2099 or e-mail at katie.king@leedscitycollege.ac.uk.

 4.6 How do I withdraw from my course?

 If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
 If there is a problem, College or Students' Union staff may be able to help.